C4ptainCrunch/thesis/source/index.rst

 less visited nodes.

 The tree policy from MCTS is then replaced by a policy always choosing the node with the highest upper confidence bound, resolving ties by a coin toss.
-:code:`UCTPlayer` thus reuses the MCTS agent but subclasses the :code:`tree_policy`.